 Some dogs are so fearful that they can’t even leave their front doorstep and are too scared to go outside at all.

 Dogs who are fearful will often be so overwhelmed with anxiety that they are unable to focus, hyperactive, and will even turn their nose up at their favorite treats.
+Anxious dogs also do a lot of freezing, so if your dog often suddenly stops walking and refuses to keep moving, it may be a sign that he’s overwhelmed and over his threshold.

 Common Misconceptions About Your Dog Listening